isaacnmm/pestpolicy-hugo2XX/content/posts/best-drywall-primer-sealer/index.md

 However if during application there is an accidental spillage, they are easy to clean with a wet cloth or using water.

 This primer does an excellent job of preparing your surface for painting and is compatible with most paints.
 It is also a great product when it comes to hiding imperfections on your wall.
 Uniquely this is one of the only primers that allow for aeration making it one of the best for fitting wallpapers.
+Pros:
-Pros: - Good for fighting mildew - Strong adhesion - Applied on multiple surfaces - Has low odor and VOC - Easy to apply
+- Good for fighting mildew
+- Strong adhesion
+- Applied on multiple surfaces
+- Has low odor and VOC
+- Easy to apply

+Cons:
-Cons: - Packaging not well done
+- Packaging not well done

-> See Also: > Exterior Primer Paint

 ###  [7.
 Benjamin Moore ULTRA SPEC Primer, White - 5 Gallon](https://www.amazon.com/dp/B0791JSFPW/?tag=p-policy-20)